 In this course we will penetrate the picture plane of historical writing by asking, in a fashion analogous to interrogation of David's painting, why and how the past has been differently constructed by various historians, including ourselves.

-And look to the bottom of this syllabus for a similarly challenging visual image of the American past.
-Of what is the latter painting of Daniel Boone on the way west, trying to convince you?
+And look to the bottom of this syllabus for a challenging visual image of the American past.
+Of what is the latter painting of a slave auction in mid-nineteenth-century Virginia trying to convince you?
 How does the nuance of its representation of African-Americans relate to successive accounts of slavery in the United States?